indecisiveuser/phylobio_project/README.md

 ![](final_project.markdown_strict_files/figure-markdown_strict/unnamed-chunk-5-1.png)

-As one can see, while the support it is still not ideal, the histogram appears to be much better.
+As one can see, while the support is still not ideal, the histogram appears to be much better.

 Now, to do another sanity check, one can observe the location of the